 As the smallest sedan in the three-pointed star's ever-growing family, the 2017 Mercedes-Benz lineup, the CLA continues to charm a different kind of buyer than those who have traditionally sought and owned the German automaker’s big, rather conservative sedans and purposeful utility vehicles.

 In silhouette, the CLA’s profile remains a somewhat shorter, scaled-down version of that of the handsome, swoopy CLS “four-door coupe.”
 It adds up to an audacious entry, one that makes the Audi A3, one of its closest rivals, look extremely conservative.
 On the outside, its arc-shaped profile gives it steeply raked front and rear screens, while a low nose and tail give it that tapered, teardrop profile.
 Frameless glass are among the interesting design details.
-And new for 2017, the CLA gets new bumpers, new front-end details, LED lighting, and a new spoiler-like lip at its tail that altogether frame that roofline a little more concisely than before while adding to the more flamboyant front-end appearance (with even more prominent air intakes) of Mercedes-Benz models from the past few years.
+New for 2017, the CLA gets new bumpers, new front-end details, LED lighting, and a new spoiler-like lip at its tail that altogether frame that roofline a little more concisely than before while adding to the more flamboyant front-end appearance (with even more prominent air intakes) of Mercedes-Benz models from the past few years.

-The CLA sedan remains closely related to the GLA crossover, which is essentially a hatchback version with somewhat higher ride height.
+The CLA sedan remains closely related to the GLA crossover, which is essentially a hatchback version with higher ride height.

-The 2017 Mercedes-Benz CLA 250 remains the bulk of the CLA lineup, providing strong yet economical performance, while serious driving enthusiasts will head straight to the low-volume (and much pricier) hot-rod version—the CLA45 AMG.
-A 208-horsepower, turbocharged 2.0-liter four powers the CLA 250; it’s mounted transversely, producing 254 lb-ft of torque, and it powers the front wheels through a seven-speed dual-clutch automatic transmission.
+The 2017 Mercedes-Benz CLA250 remains the bulk of the CLA lineup, providing strong yet economical performance, while serious driving enthusiasts will head straight to the low-volume (and much pricier) hot-rod version—the CLA45 AMG.
+A 208-horsepower, turbocharged 2.0-liter inline-4 powers the CLA250; it’s mounted transversely, producing 254 pound-feet of torque, and it powers the front wheels through a 7-speed dual-clutch automatic transmission.